Everything you need to know about bronze health insurance plans.

 However, if you are at risk for chronic illnesses or if you are older, a Bronze health plan can wind up costing more in the end.
 A Bronze health plan typically has very high out of pocket costs before the insurance company starts chipping in.
 As a result, serious medical events can leave the person who is insured with far higher costs.
 So if you expect to be consistently using your health plan, you may want something with a higher monthly premium, but lower costs elsewhere (like in your deductible, out-of-pocket maximum, etc).

-Every individual’s situation is different.
+Every individual’s situation is different, and because of that eHealth offers free quotes for health insurance plans to make it easy on you.
 What works well for one person could result in far higher costs for someone else.
 Before buying a Bronze health plan or any other health plan, consult with a licensed insurance broker like eHealth.
 At eHealth, we have a range of ACA plans from Bronze health plan level up to Platinum.
 We will work with you to find the health plan that best fits your needs.